SPECIFICATIONS

 Qasar M8

-Photos: museum of Applied Arts & Sciences – Sydney, Australie
+Photos: Powerhouse Museum – Sydney, Australie

 Qasar M8